 “Damn right it hurt!
 How could you do something so stupid?
 Even for me!
 That was so beyond dangerous, I can’t even!”

 “We all know I’m the real superhero in this relationship,” she said, and she was right.

-I tore the already shredded leg of my costume and wrapped it around her arm.
-There were better bandages out there, but it managed to stop the bleeding.
-Hopefully it would last until she could get proper care.
+I tore the already shredded leg of my costume and wrapped her arm.
+There were better bandages, but it stopped the bleeding.
+With any luck it would last until she got proper care.

 She smiled a painful smile.
 “You know you’re internet famous, right?
-People have been posting sightings since you started.
-All it took was a search engine, registering accounts to some networking sites I’d usually never touch, and voila!”
+People post sightings all the time.
+One search engine, some networking, and voila!”

-I beamed at her from the corners of my mouth.
+I beamed from the corners of my mouth.
 “That’s the stupidest thing I’ve ever heard.”

-“Stupider than swinging a fire axe at a live cable?”
+“Stupider than swinging a fire ax at a live cable?”

 “I have to stop him.”

 “You’re in no shape to fight,” Tanya said.

 “He won’t stop until he has me.
 Until then everyone’s at risk.
 I’ve got no choice.”